Qase/QuantiLogger/README.md

 ```
 github "Qase/QuantiLogger" ~> 1.13
 ```
-Run `carthage update` to build the framework and drag the built `QuantiLogger.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `QuantiLogger.framework` and its dependencies into your Xcode project.

 ### CocoaPods